Featured in...

 This isn’t a full fact find.
 MoneyNerd doesn’t give advice.
 We work with The Debt Advice Service who provide information about your options.

-How long can a council tax debt be pursued?
+How long can the debt be pursued?

 You can only be chased for council tax debts for so long before they can no longer be enforced by the council or the courts.
 The duration of time you can be chased for unpaid council tax is different whether you live in England and Wales or if you live in Scotland.